jill98/response3/response3.md

 * Key Unresolved Issues

 ### Podcasting Timeline
 This reading is just what the title says: a timeline of podcasting.
 Starting in March 1999 to present day, this timeline highlights key moments of podcasting progression.
+The podcast story starts with the prototype of the RSS feed being launched by Netscape, which allows publishers to syndicate content automatically.
+Dave Winer and Adam Curry then included audio to RSS in 2000.
+The first podcast is born in September of 2003 by Winer, which is the oldest, still-running podcast.
+Thus, in 2004, the boom of podcasts begins,
+>And, by 2009, 43% of Americans are aware of the term podcasting.
+22% have listened to a podcast.

+By June of 2013, Apple announced that one billion podcast subscriptions had been achieved, with kicked off the second boom.
+Podcasts have only grown in popularity over time, and continue to do so in 2017.